esp8266/Arduino/doc/faq/a06-global-build-options.rst

    #endif

    #if defined(__cplusplus)
-   // Defines kept private to .cpp modules
+   // Defines kept private to .cpp and .ino modules
    //#pragma message("__cplusplus has been seen")
    #define MYTITLE2 "Empty"
    #endif